 Language of Instruction:

 For students completing grades 10-12 by June 2017, with a minimum age of 16 by the start of the program

 A passport is required.
 US and EU citizens do not require a visa.

-Brown University, in affiliation with St. Stephen’s International School-Rome, offers a unique 2-week summer program located in the heart of Rome.
+Brown University, in affiliation with Intercollegiate Center for Classical Studies (the Centro), offers a unique 2-week summer program located in the heart of Rome.
 The program explores Roman life and culture through a wide range of disciplines – history, literature, language, and the arts.

 In this program, students participate in seminars, site visits, and workshops, supplemented with weekend excursions to Pompeii, the Amalfi Coast, Tuscany, and Umbria.
 Students will receive a private guided tour of the Colosseum by the engineer who re-created an elevator lift inside the ancient ruin.
 Courses are taught in English by Brown faculty and local experts.

 - A secure grasp of Roman history, from the Bronze Age to the present

 - An exposure to college-level lectures, with attention paid to cultivating learning skills for college